davidiot/Turnstyle/README.md

     + The Set Population field allows the user to manually adjust the population (this is for demo purposes and also allows the unit to be installed in a room with people already in it)
     + The Alert Me checkbox allows the user to turn on security features after business hours.
 + An alert is displayed if the security features are enabled and the door is opened.

+#### Update 8/3/2017: We've now included an ```.apk``` file built with Evothings Studio for easier testing on Android devices.
+It can be found in the root directory.
+Unfortunately, iOS users will stiil have to follow the steps described above.